triton-inference-server/perf_analyzer/genai-perf/docs/files.md

 - profile_export.json: This is provided by Perf Analyzer and contains the timestamps for each event in the lifecycle of each request.
 This is low-level data used to calculate metrics by GenAi-Perf.
+- profile_export_genai_perf.json: A JSON of the output of GenAI-Perf as well as additional details, including the submitted command line arguments.

 ##### CSV File